briggsreschke/scripts/README.md

   </tr>
   <tr>
     <td><h6>csvm.py</h6></td>
-    <td>Routines for deleting rows and columns from a csv file.
+    <td>Utility for deleting rows and columns from a csv file.
 Still to do is csv to json.</td>
   </tr>
 </p>